suvrotica/SuvroTuitionBlog/src/lib/posts/Pmba-mnemonic1.md

 * The weather vane on the building next door is spinning uncontrollably, and everyone is trying to copy it (**dependency on trends**).
 * The final door to the outside world is labeled "**REJECTION**" in big red letters.

----

-### How to Use This Method

-To recall the full list, simply take a mental walk through Alex's 6-room office.
-Start in the lobby and visualize the absurd scenes.
-Each image is a hook for one of the concepts on your list.
-By remembering the category (the room) and the story, you'll be able to pull out the specific items with much greater ease.
-Good luck! 👍